jkwaldrip/ole-qa-smoketest/README.md

 common elements in the Kuali OLE application.
 The actual test scripts executed by the Runner object when this application is invoked are written in the Watir-Webdriver based language provided by the OLE QA Framework.

-The OLE QA Framework is accessible through the same top-level namespace module (OLE\_QA) as the Smoketest Application and the QA Tools library.
-This provides more seemless integration between these three related gems.
+The OLE QA Framework is accessible through the same top-level namespace module (OLE\_QA) as the Smoketest Application to provide more seamless integration between these three related gems.

-### OLE QA Tools

-The [OLE QA Tools](http://www.github.com/jkwaldrip/ole-qa-tools) gem provides a library of commonly-used functions intended to be called in the execution of these smoketests.
-Some of these are available as mix-in modules, and others are grouped into classes.

-Below is a short, non-comprehensive example of some of the functions called from the OLE QA Tools library in a given test script:

-- Asserts
-    - Mixin Module
-        - OLE\_QA::Tools::Asserts
-    - assert(timeout\_in\_seconds) { statement\_to\_be\_evaluated }
-        - Repeatedly tests if the given condition evaluates as true.
-If the timeout is reached, an error is raised and the test fails.
-    - verify(timeout\_in\_seconds) { statement\_to\_be\_evaluated }
-        - Repeatedly tests if the given condition evaluates as true.
-If the timeout is reached, an answer of 'false' is returned.
-- Accounting Data Factory
-    - Independent Class
-        - OLE\_QA::Tools::Data\_Factory::Accounting\_Factory
-    - .select\_account(chart\_code)
-        - Returns a useable, active account number for the given chart code.
-    - .select\_account!(chart\_code)
-        - Returns a useable, active account number for the given chart code and prevents it from being reused within the same session.

 ----
 &copy; 2005-2013, The Kuali Foundation.